pparvina/Data_Wrangling_Twitter/README.md

 ## Insights

-This project have found out that Twitter account called WeRateDogs have interesting rating system and have identifies the modt popular dog stages.
+This project have found out that Twitter account called WeRateDogs have interesting rating system and have identifies following key findings:

-## Conclusion

-Interesting conclusions can be made from our data anlysis:
+• From above results, we can see that Pupper is the most popular amoung other dog stages.
+• Looks like the average rating for each dog stages above is 12, and the most popular dog stage by rating is Doggo Puppo that received 13.
+• Doggo, Puppo and Puppo are the most favorite dog stages, which have a significant number of favorite counts in comparison with other dog stages.